Corporate finance & capital markets

 - Growth Enterprise Market (GEM) which is designed to accommodate small-cap companies wishing to access the capital markets, and is positioned as a stepping stone to the Main Board for smaller issuers.

-There were 1,735 companies listed on the Hong Kong Stock Exchange at the end of November 2014, of which 1,535 were listed on the Hong Kong Stock Exchange’s Main Board.
+There were 2,473 companies listed on the Hong Kong Stock Exchange as of Q1 2020, of which 2,096 were listed on the Hong Kong Stock Exchange’s Main Board.
 A key factor attracting foreign companies to Hong Kong market is the depth of liquidity in both its primary and secondary markets.

-There were 110 new listings on the Hong Kong Stock Exchange in 2013 which raised HKD 168.9 billion (up 85% from 2012).
-In the first 11 months of 2014, there were 105 new listings on the Exchange (including transfers from the Main Board to GEM) which raised HK$141 billion (up 46% compared to same period in 2013).
+There were 183 new listings on the Hong Kong Stock Exchange in 2019 which raised HKD 312.9 billion (up 9% from 2018).
+In the first quarter of 2020, there were 39 new listings on the Exchange (including transfers from the Main Board to GEM) which raised HK$14.4 billion.
 The ease of raising funds post-listing is also attractive to foreign companies.
-In 2013, listed companies raised HK$209.9 billion post listing.

-The pilot programme allows investors in Hong Kong and China to trade eligible shares listed on the other market through the exchange and clearing house in their local market.
-Under the so-called Southbound Trading Link, Mainland investors can trade the constituent stocks of the Hang Seng Composite LargeCap and MidCap Indexes, and all H-shares with corresponding A shares listed on the Shanghai Stock Exchange.
+The Stock Connect programmes allow investors in Hong Kong and China to trade eligible shares listed on the other market through the exchange and clearing house in their local market.
+Under the so-called Southbound Trading Link, Mainland investors can trade the constituent stocks of the Hang Seng Composite LargeCap and MidCap Indexes, and all H-shares with corresponding A shares listed on the Shanghai and Shenzhen Stock Exchange.

 Trading is subject to aggregate and daily quotas.
-Initially, the northbound trading link has an aggregate trading quota of RMB300 billion and a daily trading quota of RMB13 billion.
-The southbound trading link has an aggregate trading quota of RMB250 billion and a daily trading quota of RMB10.5 billion.
+Initially, the northbound trading link has an aggregate trading quota of RMB300 billion and a daily trading quota of RMB52 billion.
+The southbound trading link has an aggregate trading quota of RMB250 billion and a daily trading quota of RMB42 billion.

 The quotas apply on a “net buy” basis, meaning investors can always sell their cross-boundary securities regardless of the quota balance.
 Mainland investors are restricted to institutional investors and individuals holding RMB500,000 in cash and securities, whereas all HK and overseas investors are eligible for North-bound trading.